 The DSL will attend training for newly appointed DSLs and refresher training every two years delivered by Warwickshire County Council's Education Safeguarding Service.
 That training will include up to date information about local safeguarding partnership inter-agency procedures.
-In addition, the DSL will update their knowledge and skills at least annually to keep up with any developments relevant to their role and will be supported to access interagency training as part of their continuing professional development.
+In addition, the DSL will update their knowledge and skills at least annually to keep up with any developments relevant to their role and will be supported to access inter-agency training as part of their continuing professional development.

 All staff will be made aware of the increased risk of abuse to certain groups, including children with special educational needs and disabilities, looked after children, previously looked after children and young carers.
-They will also be made aware of the risks associated with specific safeguarding issues including child sexual exploitation, child criminal exploitation, peer on peer abuse, sexual harassment and sexual violence in school, extremism, female genital mutilation and forced marriage; they will receive training in relation to keeping children safe online.
+They will also be made aware of the risks associated with specific safeguarding issues including child sexual exploitation, child criminal exploitation, county lines activity, peer on peer abuse, sexual harassment and sexual violence in school, extremism, so-called honour-based abuse including female genital mutilation and forced marriage; they will receive training in relation to keeping children safe online.